vitonsky/charmix/README.md

 This project is under construction!

-Roadmap:

-- [x] Add script to build package
-- [ ] Enable debug prints only in verbose mode
-- [x] Implement user defined archetypes
-  - [x] Copy only files from manifest instead of all files from special directory
-  - [ ] Implement archetype template with script to configure files (i.e set project name)
-- [ ] Implement interactive mode
-- [ ] Cleanup project files

 # How it works?

 - install it `npm i -g charmix`
-- generate project structure `charmix ts-frontend`
+- generate project structure `charmix use ts-frontend`

 # How to use my own archetype?